Rotodile/Growlither/README.md

 Growlithe is a social networking site inspired from facebook, created with ruby on rails.

 ## Some of the features of Growlithe:

++ Users can send and accept friend requests.